-Co-Opting AI, a joint collaboration of Public Books and the Institute for Public Knowledge, puts the most forward-thinking scholars and activists across technology, design and inequality into conversation with one another, to consider how we can re-claim the story about technology for our planetary future.
+Co-Opting AI, a collaboration between Public Books and the Institute for Public Knowledge, puts the most forward-thinking scholars and activists across technology, design, and inequality into conversation with one another, to consider how we can reclaim the story about technology for our planetary future.

 Public Books and JSTOR Daily have partnered to produce a series of roundtable discussions that bring a scholarly perspective to topics ranging from the college admissions process to the legacy of Freud.